scheeloong/scheeloong.github.io/_contents/02-research.md

 * Generative Learning: How do we learn to generate realistic data?
 * Ensemble Learning: How do we combine different models together for a single task?
 * Boosting: How to sequentially learn from your mistakes?
+* Manifold Learning: How do we perform non-linear dimensionality reduction?
-* Network Learning: How do we learn from a graph such as social graphs, economic graphs?
+* Geometric Learning: How do we learn from graph datasets such as social graphs, economic graphs, 3D Mesh graph?

 Machine Learning research can be broken down into 4 steps:
 * Step 1: What is the problem?
 What is the type of data we are working with?